MITHaystack/HOPS/README.md

 # HOPS-4.0

 Authors: John Barrett, Geoff Crew, Dan Hoak, Violet Pfeiffer
-Legacy Authors (HOPS3): Roger Cappallo, Geoff Colin Lonsdale, Cris Niell, and others
+Legacy Authors (HOPS3): Roger Cappallo, Colin Lonsdale, Cris Niell, and others

 To configure with defaults and compile the code with cmake, run the following: